 - Add time and distance each session, stop before exhaustion hits.

+Using a training clicker can speed up this process by marking positive interactions with the cart instantly.
 Most pups “get it” within a week.
 If fear hangs around, park the cart near the dog bed so it turns into background décor.

 - Start on smooth, non-slip floors.